intensiongmbh/keycloak-otp-login/README.md

  3. Delete `Username Password Form` and `Browser - Conditional OTP` in your new flows Forms.
    ![image](images/executions-to-delete.png)

- 4. Add a new execution to `*your flow name* Forms` using the `two-step-login-with-code` provider and set its requirement to `REQUIRED`.
+ 4. Add a new execution to `*your flow name* Forms` using the `keycloak-otp-login` provider and set its requirement to `REQUIRED`.
    ![image](images/add-execution.png)

  5. Switch to the `Bindings` tab and change your Browser Flow to your new flow and save the settings.
    ![image](images/change-browser-flow.png)

- 6. Now open the `Realm Settings`, go to the `Themes` tab and select the `2S-Login` for the Login- aswell as the Email Theme.
+ 6. Now open the `Realm Settings`, go to the `Themes` tab and select the `Otp-Login` for the Login- aswell as the Email Theme.
    ![image](images/change-themes.png)

  7. Enable `Internationalization` and remove all the `Supported Locales` except `de` and `en` (and any languages you added) and set the `Default Locale` to your preference and save.